ualibweb/the-goodly-land/README.md

-# the-goodly-land
+# this-goodly-land

-the WordPress theme for "The Goodly Land" site
+The WordPress theme for University of Alabama Libraries' This Goodly Land site.